seL4/rust-sel4/README.md

 cd hacking/docker && make run && make exec
 ```

-Inside the container, build and simulate a simple seL4-based system with a root task written in Rust:
+Inside the container, build and simulate a simple seL4-based system with a root task written in Rust (this will take a few minutes):

 ```
 make -C hacking example